jbradmil/csa14/README.md

 csa14
 =====

 Code for making plots for CSA14 from cfA ntuples.
+Tested on SLC5, SLC6, and Mac OSX (Mavericks).
 Originally based on ald77/Hbb.git and manuelfs/ucsb_analysis.git

 Note: the makefile is by default written using linux sed syntax.
 To make it OSX-compatible, change